ctsit/hcv-target-sites/clinical-data-specification.md

 # Clinical Data Specification

-Clinical data from an Epic Clarity system should conform to this specification.
-The specification was designed to adhere to default Epic Clarity field names and data formats wherever possible.
+Clinical data from an EHR should conform to this specification.

 * All data will be returned in the UTF-8 character set
 * The first row of the file will be a header row showing the name of each column, enclosed in double quotes and separated by commas.
-* The field names in the header row will be those shown below.
-The case of each column name should be that shown below.
+* The field names in the header row are not strictly required, but the data they describe is required for REDI to load the data into REDCap.
+* The component_id needs to be a unique identifier for this test.
+This could be an identifier local to your EHR or a LOINC code.
+If the lab component identifier is a loinc code, please label it as such.
 * Subsequent rows will show lab result values.
 All values will be enclosed in double quotes and separated by commas.
 * Each row will show one lab result value.